mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

 You can integrate your [Postman Vault](/docs/sending-requests/postman-vault/postman-vault-secrets/) with external vaults, such as Azure Key Vault.
 This enables you to retrieve secrets stored in external vaults and use them in your local instance of Postman.
 You must authenticate with external vaults to access and use stored secrets in your HTTP collections, environments, and requests.

-You can create Postman Vault integration from the [Postman desktop app](/docs/getting-started/installation/installation-and-updates/).
+You can create Postman Vault integrations from the [Postman desktop app](/docs/getting-started/installation/installation-and-updates/).

 Before you integrate your Postman Vault with external vaults, make sure you understand how to [add vault secrets to your Postman Vault](/docs/sending-requests/postman-vault/postman-vault-secrets/#add-sensitive-data-as-vault-secrets), and [reference vault secrets in Postman](/docs/sending-requests/postman-vault/postman-vault-secrets/#use-vault-secrets).